Blignaut24/NederLearn_V1/README.md

 - The selected resource material is carefully curated.
 - It offers a summary and an external link to the content.
 - Users can choose from a variety of media formats: books, movies, music, podcasts, and series.
-- Resources can be organized according to the European Framework for Language Framework Levels:
+- Resources can be organized according to the Common European Framework of Reference (CEFR):
-    - A. Basic Speaker
+    - A. Beginners Level
         - A1.
 Beginner
         - A2.
 Elementary
-    - B. Independent Speaker
+    - B. Intermediate Level
         - B1.
 Intermediate
         - B2.
 Upper Intermediate
-    - C. Proficient Speaker
+    - C. Advanced Level
         - C1.
 Advanced
         - C2.
 Expert